 We always like to be prepared.
 So for families coming down here, it’s helpful to have a plan for how to avoid getting sick in Mexico.
 The CDC website is a useful tool for getting travel advice before your trip.

 But even with all the precautions, something could still happen.
 Like us, you could be employing all the tips for how to avoid getting sick in Mexico, and still encounter an incident.
+It’s just one of the realities of long term family travel.
 In this case, all you can do is to stay calm and trust your parental instincts.

 Do you have any tips for how to avoid getting sick in Mexico?
 Share them in the comments!